 The main draw of the hotel* is its 20,000-square-foot Sky Deck with a heated freshwater pool, plenty of seating, and lounging areas with daybeds and cabanas overlooking the ocean.
 In the center of the deck is Spinnaker Pool Grill, one of the 5 dining options available to the guests.
 Having arrived fairly early in the day I had a quick snack and a glass of champagne while enjoying the view and soaking in the sun before my meetings.

-On the ground floor of the hotel are Cornucopia Gourmet Market, offering fresh baked goods and snacks, and a full service Terra Mare restaurant with a view on the ocean.
+On the ground floor of the hotel is Cornucopia Gourmet Market, offering fresh baked goods and snacks, and a full-service Terra Mare restaurant with a view of the ocean.
 My favourite spot, however, is the Atlas Cocktail Lounge.
-The cocktail selection is as impressive as their quality so my nightly routine became a smoked old fashioned and a glass of champagne as a nightcap.
+The cocktail selection is as impressive as their quality so my nightly routine became a smoked old-fashioned and a glass of champagne as a nightcap.

 Among other amenities and services available to the guests are: the Conrad Spa, state-of-the-art fitness center, sunrise yoga, customized beach cruisers, and 1-, 3- and 5-hour itinerary recommendations for immersive cultural activities across Fort Lauderdale.

-For this weekend I stayed in the Junior suit – an incredibly spacious room with a full-galley kitchen, separate sitting area, double vanity, a shower and an impressive tub.
+For this weekend I stayed in the Junior suite – an incredibly spacious room with a full-galley kitchen, separate sitting area, double vanity, a shower, and an impressive tub.
 The boating influence is visible throughout the rooms and resorts in subtle nodule decor and wood paneling.
-Each room has an individual balcony, sub-zero refrigerator, and a spacious closet.
-Being on a pretty late schedule I took avenge of pre-arranging my breakfast room service nightly which allowed me to sleep in a little and wake up to a hearty breakfast in bed.
+Each room has an individual balcony, a sub-zero refrigerator, and a spacious closet.
+Being on a pretty late schedule I took the avenge of pre-arranging my breakfast room service nightly which allowed me to sleep in a little and wake up to a hearty breakfast in bed.